Electronics-Recycling Innovator Faces Prison For Extending Computers' Lives - Slashdot

 "But we've changed", said Microsoft.
 "We're different.
 We're not the same bully we used to be.
 We're a kinder gentler Microsoft.
 See, we have Linux stuff in Windows now.
 Lots of nerdy Linux stuff.
 How could we be evil with Linux stuff, that automatically makes us good, right?"

 It's no wonder the PC market as a whole has taken a beating over phones and tablets.
-It doesn't matter that most laptops still have Windows when most people for their day-to-day interactions want nothing to do with laptops, and d
+It doesn't matter that most laptops still have Windows when most people for their day-to-day interactions want nothing to do with laptops, and desktops are essentially non-existent outside the corporate environment where they survive only because they are easier to physically chain to a desk.
+It's for this very reason, where Microsoft sues and arranges charges for its customers, where they have been high-handedly trying to extinguish anything like true innovation for decades that causes people to want to move away from the platform entirely.

+It's telling how Microsoft's attempts to break out of the PC market have universally failed.
+It's like people have put Microsoft in its own jail.
+We have reluctantly accepted they remain a necessary evil for certain things, but no one will let them into any other market or paradigm because, quite frankly, they have repeatedly demonstrated (and still are) they simply cannot be trusted.
+Just as the internet moves to heal censorship, the computing world naturally moves to contain zMicrosoft.
+Their short and medium term strategies that were antagonistic to their consumers just can't create long term goodwill.

+It's also interesting that Microsoft appears to have decided that they simply cannot innovate, since their strategy continues to be to threaten and extort their user base to continue to pay them.

 28,000 CDs?!?!
 (Score:2)